 “Full of blood and dust and stars and light, Hudson captures the beauty and horror of the everyday and makes it all seem like magic.” —Leah Dieterich, author of Vanishing Twins: A Marriage

 Genevieve Hudson is also the author of A Little in Love with Everyone (Fiction Advocate, 2018), a book on Alison Bechdel’s Fun Home.
 Her writing has been published in Catapult, Hobart, Tin House online, Joyland, Vol.1 Brooklyn, Split Lip, The Collagist, No Tokens, Bitch, The Rumpus, and other places.
 Her work has been supported by the Fulbright Program and artist residencies at the Dickinson House, Caldera Arts, and the Vermont Studio Center.
 She received an MFA in Creative Writing from Portland State University, where she occasionally teaches Fiction Writing and Gender Studies courses.
 She lives in Amsterdam.

-NOTE: This book will be released on July 24th, 2018.
-Pre-orders will be shipped by mid-July.
+Released on July 24th, 2018.
 This page is for purchasing the paperback edition.
-If you wish to own one of the limited edition hardcovers, which we’ll have 99 copies of, go to this page.
+If you wish to own one of the limited edition hardcovers, which we have 99 copies of, go to this page.
 Thank you.